ymuuuun/yumfetch/README.md

 # yumfetch

-An open-source python neofetch imposter for displaying computer specs in fashion.
+An open-source, lightweight python neofetch imposter for displaying computer specs in fashion.
 Very unfinished and will be improved.

 # Config Usage